 Nevertheless, as a general rule of thumb based on our experiences, we’ve typically paid around 5% of the covered expenses of our trip cost.

-Obviously, the cheaper insurances will cover less, pay out less, or make you fight harder for a successful claim.
+Our experiences have also proven that the cheaper insurances will cover less, pay out less, or make us fight harder for a successful claim.

-Conversely, the more expensive insurances will cover more scenarios and maybe give you less hassle on your claim.
+Conversely, we’ve seen how the more expensive insurances will cover more scenarios and tended to give us less hassle on our claims (though this really depends on the type of claim made).

-This is why you’ll want to go with a reputable company to minimize the chances of getting less than what you were expecting based on what you paid.
+This is why we try to go with a reputable company to minimize the chances of getting less than what we were expecting based on what was paid.

 Which Travel Insurance Should I Purchase?